jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/02-Direct-Access.md

 This lesson is for practicing direct access of data using dot and bracket notation.
 *Loops/iterations should not be used to solve these problems.*
 If you believe a loop is needed, read the directions again, or check the example input/ouputs for clarification.
-There are hints in each problem as to the why no loops are needed.
   ### !challenge

 * type: code-snippet